nikkilocke/AccountServer/AccountServer/help/accounting.md

 A prepayment is where you have paid something in one financial year all or part of which relates to the following year.

-For example, your phone bill may include a line rental amount which is paid every 3 months on advance.
+For example, your phone bill may include a line rental amount which is paid every 3 months in advance.
 If 2 of those months are in the next financial year, you will need to create Prepayment journals.

-To create prepayments, you first need to set up one or more prepayments accounts, whose *Type* should be *Current Asset*.
+To create prepayments, you first need to set up one or more Prepayments accounts, whose *Type* should be *Current Asset*.

 Then create a journal, usually dated on the last day of the year, which transfers 2 month's rental out of the expense account concerned (e.g. Telephone), and into a Prepayments account.
 The journal will Credit Telephone and Debit Prepayments.
 On the first day of the next year, create a reversing journal, which moves the money back again, by Debiting Telephone and Crediting Prepayments.